modo-lv/bloodborne-checklist-2/pages/01_afternoon/03_yharnam.md

 - `w a` [Torch]

 #### Backstreets {#:id}
 :?
 Normally you reach this part of the city by defeating / running past the pair of [Scourge Beast]s on the [Great Bridge] and either dropping down the hole in the ledge on the right, or going down the stairs on the left.
-But you can also reach it from the main square: roll through the caskets on the left of the NPC door and through the hole in the fence.
+But you can also reach it from the [plaza](yharnam_plaza): roll through the caskets on the left of the NPC door and through the hole in the fence.
 :i The alleys connecting [Central Yharnam] [lamp], [Great Bridge] and [Dry Dock].
 - :# Wooden house
   - [Pungent Blood Cocktail]×2